arusadusdg/McCompass/README.md

 # Big M Compass

 Big M Compass is a lightweight progressive web app (PWA) that turns your phone into a compass pointing toward the nearest McDonald's.
-The distance is displayed in a playful **Blocks** unit (one block equals one meter), and the design is inspired by retro games.
+The distance is displayed in a Minecraft **Blocks** unit (one block equals one meter), and the design is inspired by retro games.

 ## Setup